rhboot/shim/SBAT.md

  Products (not vendors, a vendor can have multiple products or even pass a product from one vendor to another over time) are assigned a name.
 Product names can specify a specifc version or refer to the entire prodcut family.
-For example mydistro and mydistro-12.
+For example mydistro and mydistro,12.

- Components that are used as a link in the UEFI Secure Boot chain of trust are also assigned names.
+ Components that are used as a link in the UEFI Secure Boot chain of trust are assigned names.
 Examples of components are shim, GRUB, kernel, hypervisors, etc.

  We could conceivably support sub-components, but it's hard to